hazelcast/hazelcast-nodejs-client/README.md

 The events for distributed objects are invoked when they are created and destroyed in the cluster.
 After the events, a listener callback function is called.
 The type of the callback function should be `DistributedObjectListener`.
 The parameter of the function is `DistributedObjectEvent` including following fields:

-`serviceName`: Service name of the distributed object.
+* `serviceName`: Service name of the distributed object.

-`objectName`: Name of the distributed object.
+* `objectName`: Name of the distributed object.

-`eventType`: Type of the invoked event.
+* `eventType`: Type of the invoked event.
 It can be `created` or `destroyed`.

-The following is an example of adding a Distributed Object Listener.
+The following is an example of adding a `DistributedObjectListener`.

 ```javascript
 client.addDistributedObjectListener(function (distributedObjectEvent) {